 As a community gathering space, this is a preventative action to help slow the spread of the COVID-19 virus and ensure the safety of our community and staff.

 Located in Capitol Hill’s iconic Chophouse Row building, the Goethe Pop Up Seattle is a temporary branch of the Goethe-Institut, the cultural institute of the Federal Republic of Germany.
 Throughout 2020, we will be hosting and supporting an international program of exhibitions, films, lectures, performances, public discussions, and more.

 Our goal is to present German culture in Seattle and help shape a current understanding of Germany today.
 Our program offers an opportunity to engage with themes and questions relevant to contemporary German culture and society.
 We organize a broad range of events and support projects in the fields of film and new media, arts, theater and dance, music, literature, architecture, and more.
 The events take place in our space and at partner venues around Seattle.
 We collaborate with local artists, organizations, universities, and schools with an interest in Germany and its language and culture.

 Director: Arabelle Liepold

-As Managing Director of Goethe Pop Up Seattle, Arabelle Liepold is excited to be working with artists and partners in Seattle and around the world to create an innovative cultural program to celebrate the “Year of German-American Friendship”.
+As the Managing Director of the Goethe Pop Up Seattle, Arabelle Liepold is excited to be working with artists and partners in Seattle and abroad to present an international program and help foster a cultural dialogue between the U.S. and Germany.
 Arabelle was born and raised in Germany and moved from Berlin to Seattle in 2014.
-She studied Literature, Art, and Film, and has worked in the cultural sector ever since.
+She studied Literature, Art, and Film in Konstanz and in Sydney, and has worked in the cultural sector ever since.
 She is passionate about bringing people from different backgrounds together through arts and culture.